Stichting What Matters 2U

 The Board urged the PwC Board to again call on PwC partners to make a one-off or periodic payment or provide a subordinated interest-free loan.

 The board of What Matters 2U has decided to make a number of changes.
 Firstly, the name of the Action Award will be changed from Award to Reward.
-In addition, it was decided to merge the Excellence and Standard award into a new reward, the What Matters 2U Donation, whereby the WM2U board can determine the amount of the donation (> €1.000).
+In addition, it was decided to merge the Excellence and Standard award into a new reward, the What Matters 2U Donation Reward (> €1.000).
 Adjustments have also been made to the conditions of the foundation.
-The maximum amount that a civil society organisation can receive per year has been changed from €7,500 to €5,000.
+The maximum amount that a civil society organisation can receive per year has been changed from €5,000 to €3,000.
 The following conditions have also been added: CSOs must be financially sound and donations will only be made if the applicant is still employed by PwC when the donation is made.

 Contact us